 ongoing on the Broken Hill Trail.
 The trail will remain open during erosion

 repairs, but be cautious of the unstable footing.
 The Beach Trail is an

 The ADA project will

-conclude in 2014.
+conclude in late 2014 or early 2015.
 During construction, portions of our trail system will be shut

 closures and overall cost.
 Funding for this project is provided by the

 Department of Parks and Recreation, Sacramento.
 Press

 Note: We are not

 booking any special events at the West Overlook until the late 2014 due to ADA